-At the heart of Hannah’s research on the development of three Black-led archives in London, rests the twin concepts of recovery and transformation; the desire to recover lost historical memories and to use them to transform historical narratives in Britain.
+At the heart of Hannah’s research on the development of three black-led archives in London, rests the twin concepts of recovery and transformation; the desire to recover lost historical memories and to use them to transform historical narratives in Britain.
 However, in order to recover narratives these archives have turned to record formats such as oral histories and ephemera as alternative forms of evidence to remake the past and transform the future.

 Sarah Noble, Conservation Manager, The National Archives

-The National Archives have a collection that has yet to be discovered.
+The National Archives has a collection that has yet to be discovered.
 They call it The Prize Papers and it consists of approximately 100,000 largely unused and unsorted personal and business correspondence, personal effects and trade goods that stem from captures which were part of the naval powers war strategy during the early modern period.
 This collection represents the only surviving collection of its kind in Europe.

-The National Archives have joined together with the University of Oldenburg in Germany on this 20 year funded collaborative project to systematically catalogue, conserve and digitise the content of the Prize Papers and its extraordinary materiality.
+The National Archives has joined together with the University of Oldenburg in Germany on this 20 year funded collaborative project to systematically catalogue, conserve and digitise the content of the Prize Papers and its extraordinary materiality.